• Home

 Post-op care: Seroma

-A seroma is a collection of straw-colored fluid under the skin that can occur after an operation.
-It can occur when tissue is removed from the body during an operation leaving a space which sometimes fills with fluid.
+A seroma is a post-operative occurrence where a collection of straw-colored fluid forms under the skin.
+This can happen when tissue is removed during surgery, leaving a space that may fill with fluid.

-In many cases the seroma will reabsorb.
-However, if the seroma is painful an aspiration can relieve the pain.
-If the swelling is putting strain on the stitch it may result in the wound opening up and leaking if it is not aspirated.
+In many instances, seromas naturally reabsorb.
+However, if a seroma becomes painful, an aspiration procedure can help relieve the discomfort.
+Moreover, when swelling from a seroma puts strain on surgical stitches, it may lead to wound complications, such as opening and leakage, if not aspirated.

-• $250 for seroma drainage (cost includes additional drainages incase of fluid built-up after the 1st day of drainage)
+• $250: This fee covers seroma drainage and includes additional drainages in case of fluid buildup after the initial procedure.

 Book Appointment